August 25: Today in Royal History

 August 25, 1862 – Death of Mathilde of Bavaria, Grand Duchess of Hesse and by Rhine, wife of Ludwig III, Grand Duke of Hesse and by Rhine, in Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany; buried at St. Ludwig’s Catholic Church in Darmstadt

 Mathilde Karoline married the future Grand Duke Ludwig II of Hesse and by Rhine.
 They had no children.
 She became Grand Duchess upon her husband’s accession in 1848.
 She died of cancer at the age of 48.
-Because Mathilde Karoline had remained Catholic after her marriage into the Grand Ducal family who was Lutheran, she is buried at St. Ludwig’s Catholic Church in Darmstadt.
+Because Mathilde Karoline had remained Catholic after her marriage and the Grand Ducal family who was Lutheran, she is buried at St. Ludwig’s Catholic Church in Darmstadt.

 Unofficial Royalty: Mathilde of Bavaria, Grand Duchess of Hesse and by Rhine